OmarShehata/7-second-surveys/src/home.md

     finding meaning in the mundane
 </p>

-I send out tiny anonymous surveys to my friends, to my local community, and to the internet about something I'm really curious about.
+Every week I send out a tiny anonymous survey to my friends, to my local community, and to the internet about something I'm really curious about.

 <!--